qkzk/fm/development.md

 ### Version 0.1.14 :

-- [ ] improve tree navigation

-  - [ ] up & down can jump to the node immediatly below in the view
+- [x] improve tree navigation: up & down can jump to the node immediatly below in the view
-  - [ ] BUG: when a node is folded, it jumps into its leaves

 ## TODO